The Gnu: Synopsis

 Michael Flanders introduces the piece with a humorous monologue explaining how he came to write it.
 He tells the story of a car – "great big flashy thing, with teeth; engine at both ends" – that is the bane of his existence, since it constantly occupies the one spot in the road outside his house where he can comfortably get from wheelchair to car and vice versa.
 The licence number, he explains, is 346 GNU.
 (There is some artistic licence here, as registration plates using "GNU" in "reverse" format would not in fact be issued until 1958.)
 The song itself then begins and consists of a brief piano introduction and two similar sung verses, each preceded by a verse spoken by Flanders.
 Donald Swann accompanies Flanders on the piano, but neither speaks nor sings during the song.

-In the first verse, the singer is at the zoo when he meets a man who claims to know all the animals (like the habits of baboons and the number of quills on a porcupine), but misidentifies a gnu as a "helk"; the animal corrects him, further affirming that he is not a camel or a kangaroo, neither man or moose.
-In the second verse, the singer has taken furnished lodgings, and wakes up in the night to see a stuffed hunting trophy above his bed; he is trying to decide whether the animal's head could be a bison, an okapi or a hartebeest, when he seems to hear a voice, asserting indignantly that it is a "g-nu, a-g-nother g-nu" and threatening to sue for its misidentification.
+In the first verse, the singer is at the zoo when he meets a man who claims to know all the animals (like the habits of baboons and the number of quills on a porcupine), but when asked to identify the creature next to him, he answers that it's a "helk"; the animal corrects him that he is a gnu, further affirming that he is not a camel or a kangaroo, neither man or moose.
+In the second verse, the singer has taken furnished lodgings, and wakes up in the night to see a stuffed hunting trophy above his bed; he is trying to decide whether the animal's head could be a bison, an okapi or a hartebeest, when he seems to hear a voice, asserting indignantly that it is "a-g-nother gnu" and threatening to sue for its misidentification.